Edward Leedskalnin: Life

 Over the next 20 years, Leedskalnin constructed a massive structure that he called "Rock Gate" and dedicated, in his own words, to the girl who had left him years before.
 Working alone and mostly at night, Leedskalnin eventually quarried and sculpted more than 1,100 short tons (997,903 kg) of oolite limestone into an architectural and engineering landmark that would later be known as the Coral Castle.
 He used various basic tools available under his modest means including salvaged timber and old automobile parts.
 First, he built a house out of limestone blocks and wood, then he gradually constructed the stone structure for which he is now famous.
 With a reserved personality, he eventually opened the Coral Castle to the public, offering tours for 10 cents.

 When people were asking Leedskalnin how he had moved all of the heavy stone on his own, he usually replied, "I understand the laws of weight and leverage and I know the secrets of the people who built the pyramids", referring to the Great Pyramid of Giza.
 Some local residents later remembered that as school children they had field trips to the construction site of the future Coral Castle, and Leedskalnin personally explained manual methods of his work.

 In the 1920s, the structure with an assortment of sculpted stones was located in Florida City; then, in the mid-1930s, Leedskalnin hired a truck with a driver to move it to its present location on a 10 acre site in the adjacent Homestead, Florida.
 Leedskalnin was an eccentric and lived on an exclusive diet of only crackers and sardines.
 In his later years, he starved himself.

+Death

 On November 9, 1951, he checked himself into Jackson Memorial Hospital in Miami.
 Apparently, Leedskalnin suffered a stroke either before he left for the hospital or at the hospital.
 He died twenty-eight days later of pyelonephritis (kidney infection) at the age of 64.
-His death certificate noted that his death was a result of "uremia; failure of kidneys, as a result of the infection and abscess."
+His death certificate noted that his death was a result of "uremia; failure of kidneys, as a result of the infection and abscess".